abetkin/blacksquare/README.md

         if status // 100 != 2:
             raise Exception(data)

 *Note*: ``FunctionCall`` has positional and keyword arguments as a value it carries, those are what the underlying callable (here - ``Response`` class) was passed.
 But one can pass positional argument as keyword to a function.
-So, we can't know the exact number of positional arguments event carries.
+So, we can't know exact number of positional arguments event carries.
-To solve this, you can pass ``argnames`` parameter, and even if some of ``argnames`` items would be passed as keyword, they would be made positional.
+To solve this, you can pass ``argnames`` parameter: now even if some of ``argnames`` items will be passed as keyword, they will be made positional.
 In Python 3 the solution wouldn't require passing additional parameter (``argnames``), since [Signature](https://docs.python.org/3/library/inspect.html#inspect.Signature) class is smart enough to figure the actual function's signature out.